-The Company's sole asset is the Hi-Mars property located about 17 km NE of the city of Powell River in southwestern British Columbia ("the Property").
+The Hi-Mars property located about 17 km NE of the city of Powell River in southwestern British Columbia ("the Property").
 The qualifying property consists of 11 contiguous mineral titles covering an area of 1788 hectares within the Vancouver Mining Division.
 These mineral titles are held by Mr. Craig Lynes on behalf of Rich River Exploration Ltd. ("Rich River").
 The Company has entered into an Option Agreement (as defined below) with Mr. Craig A. Lynes and Rich River, pursuant to which the Company has earned an initial 51% interest in the property and has an option to earn the remaining 49% interest in the Property.